AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ### createData

 Creates an entity (for example, a category or product).
-To create an entity, the MFTF makes a `POST` request to the Magento API according to the [data](../data.md) and [metadata](../metadata.md) of the entity to be created.
+To create an entity, the Functional Testing Framework makes a `POST` request to the Adobe Commerce or Magento Open Source API according to the [data](../data.md) and [metadata](../metadata.md) of the entity to be created.

 Attribute|Type|Use|Description
 ---|---|---|---